 Which Car Is The Toughest Muscle Car In West Palm Beach: Dodge Challenger vs Dodge Charger (Round 1)

 Let's jump to everyone's favorite part?
 Performance!
-At first glance, it's easy to assume that the new 2018 Dodge Challenger and the 2018 Dodge Charger are one in the same.
+At first glance, it's easy to assume that the Dodge Challenger and the Dodge Charger are one in the same.
 Both of these vehicles comes standard with powerful yet fuel efficient 3.6 Liter Penstar 24-Valve VVT V6 Engine.
 Combined with a Torqueflite 8-Speed Automatic Transmission, this both of these legendary Dodge models are semi-similar.
-However, if you take a close look you will quickly realize that the new West Palm Beach Dodge Challenger is faster than the new Dodge Charger for sale.
+However, if you take a close look you will quickly realize that the West Palm Beach Dodge Challenger is faster than the Dodge Charger for sale.
 Check this out:

-The new 2018 Dodge Challenger for sale near Okeechobee Blvd comes standard 305 horsepower, 3.6 L Penstar V6 Engine, paired with a Dual Overhead Camshafts, high-flow intake and exhaust ports.
+A used Dodge Challenger for sale near Okeechobee Blvd comes standard 305 horsepower, 3.6 L Penstar V6 Engine, paired with a Dual Overhead Camshafts, high-flow intake and exhaust ports.
 Combined with a 8-Speed Automatic Transmission, this car twist out 268 lb.-ft of torque.

 Is The Dodge Challenger faster than the Dodge Charger?

-After taking a close look at both of these classic Dodge muscle cars side by side, it's clear that the new 2018 Dodge Challenger is faster than the Charger.
-Nevertheless, don't underestimate the power of the new Dodge Charger.
+After taking a close look at both of these classic Dodge muscle cars side by side, it's clear that the Dodge Challenger is faster than the Charger.
+Nevertheless, don't underestimate the power of the Dodge Charger.
 While the Dodge Challenger beats the Dodge Charger to the finish line.
-The new Dodge Charger accelerates quicker than the Dodge Challenger, giving it a faster start.Â
+The Dodge Charger accelerates quicker than he Dodge Challenger, giving it a faster start.